Files API (OpenAI Compatible)¶

 Document and image file types are supported by models that accept those input modalities.
 Use a vision-capable model (e.g. Claude Haiku or Sonnet) when passing PDFs or images via file_id.
 Amazon Nova models do not currently support document inputs.

-# Upload
+# 1. Upload the file

-# Reference in chat
+# 2. Reference in a chat completion

-{"type": "text", "text": "What is the key finding in this document?"},
+{\"type\": \"text\", \"text\": \"What is the key finding in this document?\"},

 Error Reference¶